 Next, you need to launch Disk Drill and tell it to analyze the storage device where the files were located before you deleted them by clicking on the Search for lost data button next to it.
 In most cases, the system drive, which is the drive that contains the operating system and all related system files, is marked with the letter C, while other storage devices are marked with letters D, E, F, G, and so on.

-Step 3: Select files for recovery.
+Step 3: Select files to restore from Recycle Bin.

 Depending on the size of your storage device, it may take Disk Drill a few minutes to finish scanning.
 Once it’s done, you will be presented with a list of deleted files.
 Using the filters on the left, you can narrow down the scan results so that you have an easier time marking the files you want to recover.
 Then click on the Recover button.